Tearsheet

 AI Analysis | Feedback

-Mr. Pruitt will become Chief Executive Officer of Vulcan Materials Company, effective January 1, 2026.
-He currently serves as Chief Operating Officer, a role he has held since August 2023.
-Mr. Pruitt joined Vulcan as part of the Company's August 2021 acquisition of U.S. Concrete, Inc. Prior to his current position at Vulcan, he served as President and Chief Executive Officer of U.S. Concrete.
-He joined U.S. Concrete in 2015 and held various leadership roles there, including chief operating officer and senior vice president.
-Mr. Pruitt is a veteran of the building materials industry with over three decades of experience.
+Ronnie A. Pruitt became Chief Executive Officer of Vulcan Materials Company on January 1, 2026.
+He joined Vulcan in August 2021 as part of the company's acquisition of U.S. Concrete, Inc. Prior to joining Vulcan, he served as President and Chief Executive Officer of U.S. Concrete, where he held various leadership roles, including chief operating officer and senior vice president, since 2015.
+Mr. Pruitt began his career as an entrepreneur.

 Mary Andrews Carlisle, Senior Vice President and Chief Financial Officer

-Ms. Carlisle is Senior Vice President and Chief Financial Officer for Vulcan Materials Company.
-She joined Vulcan in May 2006 and has held various leadership roles within the Company's accounting and finance departments.
-Prior to her current position, Ms. Carlisle was vice president of finance and also served as vice president of financial planning, analysis and reporting, vice president of business development, and vice president of finance for the Southern and Gulf Coast Division.
+Mary Andrews Carlisle is senior vice president and chief financial officer for Vulcan Materials Company.
+She joined Vulcan in May 2006 and has held various leadership roles within the company's accounting and finance departments.
+Before her current position, Ms. Carlisle was vice president of finance, and also served as vice president of financial planning, analysis and reporting, vice president of business development, and vice president of finance for the Company's Southern and Gulf Coast Division.

 Thompson S. Baker II, President